So your Irish dream has come true and you are ready to move to the Emerald Isle. Here are ten things you should know:

 Of those Americans who are deemed to be resident, “determination is made between 'medical cardholders' and 'nonmedical cardholders.'
 Eligibility for a medical card is also determined by a means test.
 Those who are Irish citizens or are 'ordinarily resident' are welcome to apply for a medical card if they think their income meets the requirements.

 Those with medical cards receive nearly all medical care for free, while those without medical cards are: “entitled to free public hospital services but may have to pay in-patient and out-patient hospital charges.
 They are also entitled to subsidized prescription drugs, medicines and maternity and infant care services and may be entitled to free or subsidized community care and personal social services.
 They are not entitled to free GP services.
 They may be entitled to some community care and personal social services.”

-10. Nice bonus – free transport is provided for all who are over 66 if they are living permanently in Ireland.
+10. A nice bonus – free transport is provided for all who are over 66 if they are living permanently in Ireland.

 Read more: Dublin and surrounding areas tours